svregala/Leetcode-Solutions/A_README.md

-These are my own solutions to solved leetcode problems.
+These are my own solutions to leetcode problems.

 The posted solutions are for the following problems: